The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Observed BBH Population and Evidence for Mass Distance Trends

 \section{Observed BBH Population and Evidence for Mass Distance Trends}

-We analyze BBH mergers from the GWTC-3 and GWTC-4.0 catalog, the most comprehensive public collection of GW detections to date.
-For each catalog event we draw posterior samples of the source frame component masses, $(m_1,m_2)$, and luminosity distance, $d_L$.
-Distances are converted to redshift assuming a spatially flat $\Lambda$CDM cosmology with \textsc{Planck}~2018 parameters ($H_0=67.4\,$km\,s$^{ 1}$\,Mpc$^{ 1}$, $\Omega_m=0.315$) \citep{Planck:2018vyg}, which maps every posterior sample into the $(m,z)$ plane and propagates measurement uncertainty consistently into our exploratory summaries.
+We analyze BBH mergers from the GWTC-3 \citep{KAGRA:2021duu} and GWTC-4 \citep{LIGOScientific:2025slb} catalog, the most comprehensive public collection of GW detections to date.
+For each catalog event we draw posterior samples of the source frame component masses, $\rm{(m_1,m_2)}$, and luminosity distance, $\rm{d_L}$.
+Distances are converted to redshift assuming a spatially flat $\Lambda$CDM cosmology with \textsc{Planck}~2018 parameters ($\rm{H_0=67.4}\,$km\,s$^{ 1}$\,Mpc$^{ 1}$, $\rm{\Omega_m=0.315}$) \citep{Planck:2018vyg}, which maps every posterior sample into the $\rm{(m,z)}$ plane.